Berkeley Preparatory School

-Berkeley Preparatory School is a Pre-K to Grade 12 independent, college-preparatory day school affiliated to the Episcopal Church located in Tampa, Florida, in the United States.
-On this 86-acre campus some of the notable features include: a 75,000 square foot building for Arts and Sciences, athletic facilities composing of 53,000 square feet, 11,000 square foot Cafe, and 19,000 square foot student center.
-The library makes available to the students 20,000 titles and over 40 databases.
-It has either approval or accreditation from the College Board, the Florida Council of Independent Schools, the Florida Department of Education, the National Association of Episcopal Schools and the Southern Association of Independent Schools.
+Berkeley Preparatory School is an independent coeducational college-preparatory day school in Tampa, in Florida in the United States..
+It is housed in eight buildings on a campus of about 80 acre, and has approximately 1200 students in classes from kindergarten to twelfth grade.
+It is affiliated to the Episcopal Church, and has either approval or accreditation from the College Board, the Florida Council of Independent Schools, the Florida Department of Education, the National Association of Episcopal Schools and the Southern Association of Independent Schools.